Help patients get started on ORILISSA

 This information is for informational purposes only and is not intended to provide reimbursement or legal advice.
 The information presented here does not guarantee payment or coverage.

-‡Terms and Conditions apply.
-This benefit covers ORILISSA.
-Eligibility: Available to patients with commercial prescription insurance coverage for ORILISSA who meet eligibility criteria.
-Copay assistance program is not available to patients receiving prescription reimbursement under any federal, state, or government-funded insurance programs (for example, Medicare [including Part D], Medicare Advantage, Medigap, Medicaid, TRICARE, Department of Defense, or Veterans Affairs programs) or where prohibited by law or by the patient’s health insurance provider.
-If at any time a patient begins receiving prescription drug coverage under any such federal, state, or government-funded healthcare program, patient will no longer be able to use the Orilissa Complete Savings Card and patient must call Orilissa Complete at 1-800-ORILISSA (1-800-674-5477) and stop use of the copay card.
+*Terms and Conditions apply.
+This benefit covers ORILISSA® (elagolix).
+Eligibility: Available to patients with commercial insurance coverage for ORILISSA who meet eligibility criteria.
+Co-pay assistance program is not available to patients receiving reimbursement under any federal, state, or government-funded insurance programs (for example, Medicare [including Part D], Medicare Advantage, Medigap, Medicaid, TRICARE, Department of Defense, or Veterans Affairs programs) or where prohibited by law or by the patient’s health insurance provider.
+If at any time a patient begins receiving drug coverage under any such federal, state, or government-funded healthcare program, patient will no longer be able to use the ORILISSA Savings Card and patient must call 1-800-ORILISSA (1-800-674-5477) to stop participation.
 Patients residing in or receiving treatment in certain states may not be eligible.
-Patients may not seek reimbursement for value received from Orilissa Complete including the copay card from any third-party payers.
-Offer subject to change or discontinuance without notice.
+Patients may not seek reimbursement for value received from the ORILISSA Savings Card Program from any third-party payers.
+Offer subject to change or discontinuation without notice.
 Restrictions, including monthly maximums, may apply.
-This is not health insurance.
+Subject to all other terms and conditions, the maximum annual benefit that may be available solely for the patient’s benefit under the co-pay assistance program is $5,000 per calendar year.
+The actual application and use of the benefit available under the co-pay assistance program may vary on a monthly, quarterly, and/or annual basis depending on each individual patient’s plan of insurance and other prescription drug costs.
+This assistance offer is not health insurance.
+By redeeming this card, you acknowledge that you are an eligible patient and that you understand and agree to comply with the terms and conditions of this offer.
+To learn about AbbVie’s privacy practices and your privacy choices, visit https://privacy.abbvie

 Indication and Important Safety Information